We specialize in small grain seed including oats, barley, wheat, rye, triticale, and pea mixes.

 Ogle is a very well known variety that has been around for decades.
 It’s a mid-season oat that shows good yields as long as it avoids leaf rust which it is susceptible to.
 Though newer genetics from varieties such as Esker have surpassed Ogle in yielding ability and disease tolerance, Ogle is still overall a good variety.

 This is an all new mix that we’re excited to offer to customers.
-This mix takes our new late maturing Laker oats and pairs it with an Arvika pea that allows for a great match to produce excellent forage yield and quality.
-Unlike other pea & oat mixes that use early to mid season varieties, this mix uses the late maturity of Laker oats which allows the growers to harvest when the oats are at mid to late boot stage – which gives the best feed quality oats can give you while also taking the peas off when they’re budding, giving them the highest protein levels you can get.
+This mix takes our Hayden oats and pairs it with a 4010 forage pea that produces excellent forage yield and quality.
+This mix uses later maturing Hayden oats, which allows the growers to harvest when the oats are at mid to late boot stage – which gives the best feed quality oats can give you while also taking the peas off when they’re budding, giving them the highest protein levels you can get.

 This mix gives growers a high tonnage, high protein forage product.